karish-grover/Humor-Analysis-using-Ensembles-of-Simple-Transformers/README.md

 # Task 4: Multi-Label Classification

 Our  system  comprises  a  pre-trained  **Spanish  BETO**  cased  model  which  is fine-tuned  for  4  epochs  on  approximately  2000  tweets.
-Various  ensembles  andtheir results are listed in the above table.
+Various  ensembles  and their results are listed in the above table.

 ### Task 4 Results